bramwalet/ansible-pihole-cluster/README.md

 sync_target: "{{ hostvars['pihole-1'].ansible_host }}"
 ```

-For syncing, `rsync` is used which will only transfer files if they contain changes.
+For syncing, orbital-sync is used
-Changes to `gravity.db` will trigger a docker container restart to pick up the changes.
-Changes to DNS & CNAME records get picked up on the fly.